Palavyr/Palavyr-IFrame-Widget/README.md

 1. The message handling logic
 2. The container that renders the message handling logic

-I have found each of these pieces - individually - quite valuabl, and the creators were nice enough to open source.
+I have found each of these pieces - individually - quite valuable.
+The creators were also nice enough to open source their work.
 I had a use case for the container, but the requirement excluded a need for the message handling logic.
 The container worked really nicely, so I've taken it and gutted out the message handling logic.
 Instead, the container renders an `iframe`, where the source is passed in through props.

 I have made modifications to this code, and it of course remails source.
 Many thanks to the Wolox team for their initial design and implementation.